klerk-framework/website/docs/building-config/authorization.md

 ```

 As you can see above, you provide Klerk with functions that will be called when the user tries to do
 something.
-These functions consider the request and current state and returns a decision.
+These functions consider the request and current state and return a decision.
 So Klerk uses
 attribute-based access control (ABAC).
 If you prefer role-based access control (RBAC) you can easily implement that
 with a role property on your User model.